 Why did we have such variable success in recruiting competent, experienced editors and proofreaders to join a prestigious project that offered steady, interesting work?
 Well, first, a large reference project has very particular requirements.
-Some of the 'failures' were excellent editorial freelances, just not reference freelances.
+Some of the 'failures' were excellent editorial freelancers, just not reference freelancers.

 Those aside, there were many who, with all the right-looking experience on their work records, could not:

 - make sound style decisions and apply them consistently

 - monitor the factual integrity of a narrative

 - judge where change was needed and intervene economically

 - ask the right questions of the right person in the right form.

 So the first answer to the question 'Why train?' is the obvious 'To gain and then improve core editorial skills'.
 If you have never been taught, systematically, how to edit or proofread you should start now.
 Nobody would wake up one morning with a desire to be an accountant and set to work without help.
 Professional editing and proofreading are no different.

 Any freelancer on the New DNB's books was working for a client that knew exactly what it wanted and tried to make sure, by every available means, that it got it.
 But not all clients know what they want or need, or can tell freelancers how to provide it.
 Some are unaware of the disciplines of the publishing process – which are, roughly, to make radical changes at the front end and minimal ones at the back end – and unschooled freelancers can easily be entangled in the general muddle arising from their clients' ignorance.
 How many freelancers know a good deal about editing and proofreading but only a little about publishing?